IRS Form 1040: How to File Your Expat Tax Return

 You may also have to file Form 1040 if you receive other non-traditional types of income, such as:

-In other cases, you may need to file Form 1040 to claim certain tax benefits even if you wouldn’t otherwise be required to file.
+In other cases, you may want to file Form 1040 to claim certain tax benefits, such as a refund, even if you wouldn’t otherwise be required to file.

-For most US citizens, Form 1040 is due on April 15 (April 18 in tax years 2022 and 2023).
-However, expats are granted an automatic two-month extension to June 15.
-If necessary, you can also request an additional filing extension to October 17.
+For most US citizens, Form 1040 is due on April 15th (April 18th, 2023).
+However, expats are granted an automatic two-month extension to June 15th.
+If necessary, you can also request an additional filing extension to October 16th, 2023

 An extension to file Form 1040 is not an extension to pay.
-Regardless of your extension, you will still have to estimate and pay your annual taxes by the original April deadline.
+Regardless of your extension, you will still have to estimate and pay your annual taxes by the original April deadline to avoid potential penalties.

 Failing to file Form 1040 can result in severe penalties.
 These penalties vary depending on a few factors.